-- Design an appropriate state or estuary-specific fishery-independent survey of sub-adult and adult red drum to be implemented in Virginia, North Carolina, South Carolina, Georgia, and Florida.
-(H) - Each state should develop an on-going red drum tagging program that can be used to estimate both fishing and natural mortality and movements.
+- Design an appropriate state fishery-independent survey of sub-adult and adult red drum to be implemented in Virginia, North Carolina, South Carolina, Georgia, and Florida.
+(H) (in progress for sub adult and adult surveys) - Each state should develop an on-going red drum tagging program that can be used to estimate both fishing and natural mortality and movements.
 This should include concurrent evaluations of tag retention, tagging mortality, and angler tag reporting rates.

-(M) - Improve catch/effort estimates and biological sampling from recreational and commercial fisheries for red drum, including increased effort to intercept night fisheries for red drum.
+(M) - ► Improve catch/effort estimates and biological sampling from recreational and commercial fisheries for red drum, including increased effort to intercept night fisheries for red drum.

 This should include significant efforts to determine the size and age structure of regulatory discards of live red drum.
+(H)

+- States should maintain annual age-length keys.
 (H) - Determine the chronic mortality rate of red drum following regulatory and voluntary discard from commercial and recreational fishing gear, including recreational net fisheries.
 Evaluate effects of water temperature and depth of capture.
 (M) - Evaluate alternatives to VPA for red drum stock assessment.
 (M)